MicrosoftDocs/power-platform/power-platform/admin/analyze-your-data-with-excel-templates.md

    Non-admin users can upload a template for their own use from a list of records.

-#### For non-admins or admins wanting to create a personal template: Upload the Excel template into Dynamics 365 apps
+#### For non-admins or admins wanting to create a personal template: Upload the Excel template

 1. In [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps, open a page with a list of records, for example, the list of Sales Opportunities.
 Go to **Sales** > **Opportunities** > **My Open Opportunities**.